Frank Kitto: Personal life

-In 1927, he married Eleanor May Howard and subsequently they had four daughters, Kathleen, Margaret, Lindsay (Lyn) and Elizabeth (Liz).
+In 1927, Kitto married Eleanor May Howard and subsequently they had four daughters, Kathleen, Margaret, Lindsay (Lyn) and Elizabeth (Liz).

 He died in 1994, in Armidale, New South Wales, at the age of 90.

 The Kitto family is of Cornish origin; the meaning of the name is "Christopher's (Kit's) children".

 Honours

 In 1983, Kitto was made a Companion of the Order of Australia, having previously been knighted as a Knight Commander of the Order of the British Empire in 1955.

-An annual lecture at the University of New England (Australia), which is in Armidale, is named after Kitto.
+An annual lecture at the University of New England is named after Kitto.